ni/niveristand-custom-device-handbook/docs/express/Planning_The_Custom_Device.md

 - **Windows** — host-side configuration library; required for all Custom Devices.
 - **Linux x64** — Real-Time engine library for Linux-based cRIO/PXI targets.

-You can add support for additional targets later by editing the LabVIEW project and the build specifications, but it is cleaner to decide upfront.
+You can edit targets later by editing the LabVIEW project and the build specifications, but it is cleaner to decide upfront.

 ### Design the Custom Device hierarchy